-Because the term of the PGY2 Oncology Pharmacy Residency Program is 1 year, Residents are not eligible for FMLA.
+Because the term of the PGY1 Pharmacy Residency Program is 1 year, Residents are not eligible for FMLA.
 A personal leave may be granted to the resident upon review of the circumstances by the Program Director and the Director of Pharmacy.
 All eligible PTO must be used first.
 If more time is requested, the leave may be granted but without pay.
 All requirements for the Program must be met concerning the effect of the leave on satisfying the criteria for completion of the training program.
-Geisinger Health System will accommodate requested leaves and requirements for additional training whenever possible.
+Geisinger will accommodate requested leaves and requirements for additional training whenever possible.
+If a leave of absence is longer than 3 weeks, a Performance Improvement Plan will be developed in conjunction with the resident, RPD and resident mentor to assure that requirements for the residency are successfully met and that the individual resident and all other residents are treated fairly.
+The document will outline a plan for successful completion of the program.
+It may be determined that the resident will not be able to successfully complete the core requirements of the program.
+The plan will be presented to the Residency Advisory Committee for approval.
+The residency program cannot be extended beyond one year.